base-angewandte/portfolio-backend/docs/source/configuration.md

 #### `PHAIDRA_IDENTIFIER_BASE`

-Base URL to which the persistent identifier (archive\_id) can be added - to access objects in Phadira.
+Base URL to which the persistent identifier (archive\_id) can be added - to access objects in Phaidra.
 Should end with "/".

+#### `PHAIDRA_IDENTIFIER_BASE_TESTING`

+Similar to `PHAIDRA_IDENTIFIER_BASE`, but used in test cases for the resulting URL base of the response.
+In an initial setup, when using a test archive server, this might be the same as `PHAIDRA_IDENTIFIER_BASE`.
+If over time the test server URL in the response changes (e.g., due to redirects) we still need to keep the initial `PHAIDRA_IDENTIFIER_BASE` but set an updated `PHAIDRA_IDENTIFIER_BASE_TESTING` for the tests to complete successfully.

 #### `PHAIDRA_CREATE_URI`